13 Stops We’ll Be Making on the Austin Studio Tour

 George Washington Carver Museum

 It can be a lot to navigate, but The Carver Museum makes a perfect starting point.
-They’ll be showcasing the Group Exhibition during the event, which features a piece of work from more than 500 participating artists from the entire event.
-It’s also the location of the official Launch Party, open to the public on November 1 from 7 – 10 p.m.
-Tickets to attend are $45, including an open bar, tarot readings, live music, local food options and a first-look at the tour’s exhibiting artists.
+They’ll be showcasing the Group Exhibition during the event, which features a piece of work from the almost 500 participating artists from the entire event.
+It’s also the location of the official Launch Party, open to the public on November 2.

 Big Medium